 14.11.1.7 Numeric Display - Color/Alarm/Basic

-Settings for the parts colors and numeric data alarm.
+Settings for parts colors and numeric data alarms.

 Border Color